danielrwalentine/amoebaorigin/README.md

 Currently Version 1.0

-Powerlist:
+PowerList:

-Manifest - Every time you hit another player, you have a 20% change to take their origin, you cannot switch back until you find another player with a different origin (this is to prevent you from pressing a button to suddenly get rid of all the drawbacks from the ability you had)
+ - Manifest - Every time you hit someone you have a 20% chance to take their origin (Works with all origins including ones added from datapacks and addons), you cannot get rid of this origin without hitting someone else and taking their power because if you could just get rid of all your downsides suddenly, you wouldn't ever really suffer from the downsides of other origins.